-Today I started class by letting students know what to expect in the next two weeks.
+Today I started class by letting students know what to expect in the next few weeks.
 Here is the 5 class-day plan I unveiled to them:

 - Day 2 Work on New Essay Assignment

 - Day 4 Socratic Seminar

 - Day 6 Essays due

 I handed out instructions for the New Essay Assignment and much to my surprise, the students ALL felt confident tackling the prompt.
 This is something that we have done on various levels throughout the year- so I was so pleased that the paper took very little instruction.
 Students were excited to share their insights into Macbeth.

 Additionally, they were really excited about the seminar- no questions there either.
 They didn’t need any clarification, and there were no looks of confused despair.

 Finally, the test.
 It is two parts.
 Part one is quote identification, wherein I supply a quote, and they tell me who said it.
 Part two gives them five chunks of text to decode/translate.

 The response I got from the students during this chat was unlike any before.
 No anger.
 No misery.
 No confusion.
 This just goes to show that my routines are finally paying off.
 They know what my expectations are, because I have been consistent all year.
 I LOVE this time of year-